 Field-hunting tip

-Look in impact melt breccia country — that is the host setting where reidite typically forms.
+Look in impact melt breccia country, the host setting where reidite typically forms.
 If you start seeing zircon, coesite, stishovite in float, you are in the right ground.
 Field specimens usually show a microcrystalline aggregates habit, so train your eye for that shape before scanning the outcrop.